-- 41. For the purposes of Article 20(11) of Regulation (EU) 2017/2402, the 'best knowledge' standard should be considered to be fulfilled on the basis of information obtained only from any of the following combinations of sources and circumstances: - (a) debtors on origination of the exposures; - (b) the originator in the course of its servicing of the exposures or in the course of its risk management procedures; - (c) notifications to the originator by a third party; - (d) publicly available information or information on any entries in one or more credit registries of persons with adverse credit history at the time of origination of an underlying exposure, only to the extent that this information had already been taken into account in the context of (a), (b) and (c), and in accordance with the applicable regulatory and supervisory requirements, including with respect to sound credit granting criteria as specified in Article 9 of Regulation (EU) 2017/2402.
+- 41. For the purposes of Article 20(11) of Regulation (EU) 2017/2402, the 'best knowledge' standard should be considered to be fulfilled on the basis of information obtained only from any of the following combinations of sources and circumstances: - (a) debtors on origination of the exposures: - (b) the originator in the course of its servicing of the exposures or in the course of its risk management procedures; - (c) notifications to the originator by a third party; - (d) publicly available information or information on any entries in one or more credit registries of persons with adverse credit history at the time of origination of an underlying exposure, only to the extent that this information had already been taken into account in the context of (a), (b) and (c), and in accordance with the applicable regulatory and supervisory requirements, including with respect to sound credit granting criteria as specified in Article 9 of Regulation (EU) 2017/2402.
 This is with the exception of trade receivables that are not originated in the form of a loan, with respect to which credit-granting criteria do not need to be met.

-Legislative text BACK TO TABLE OF CONTENTS Article 20 - Requirements relating to simplicity 20.11.
-The underlying exposures shall be transferred to the SSPE after selection without undue de 178(1) of Regulation (EU) No 575/2013 or exposures to a credit-impaired debtor or guarantor, who, elay and shall not include, at the time of selection, exposures in default within the meaning of Article o, to the best of the originator's or original lender's knowledge: (a) has been declared insolvent or had a court grant his creditors a final non-appealable right of enforcement or material damages as a result of a missed payment within three years prior to the date of origination.
-STS criteria 5.(a) has been declared insolvent or had a court grant his creditors a final non-appealable right of enforcement or material damages as a result of a missed payment within three years prior to thate of origination.
-Article 43.3(a): requirements under 20.11 must be met "at the time of issuance".
-Verified?
-Yes PCS Comment See point 24 above.
-EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines EDATING NOT ADOT OTO GUIGOTICO
+Legislative e text - Requirements relating to simplicity BACK TO TABLE OF CONTENTS 20.11.
+The underlying exposures shall be transferred to the SSPE after selection without undue delay and shall not include, at the time of selection, exposures in default within the 178(1) of Regulation (EU) No 575/2013 or exposures to a credit-impaired debtor or guarantor, who, to the best of the originator's or original lender's knowledge: (a) has been declared insolvent or had a court grant his creditors a final non-appealable right of enforcement or material damages as a result of a missed payment within three year of origination.
+STS criteria 25.(a) has been declared insolvent or had a court grant his creditors a final non-appealable right of enforcement or material damages as a result of a missed payment within three years prior date of origination.
+Article 43.
+Verified? .3(a): requirements under 20.11 must be met "at the time of issuance".
+Yes PCS Comr ment See point 2 24 above.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale · · · EBA Final non-ABCP STS Guidelines